Built by Metorial, the integration platform for agentic AI.

 Parameters:

-• projectId (string, required): Project ID to update
+• projectId (string, required): The project ID to update

 • name (string, optional): New project name